ow2-proactive/catalog-client/docs/BucketControllerApi.md

 BucketControllerApi apiInstance = new BucketControllerApi();
 String sessionID = "sessionID_example"; // String | sessionID
-String name = "name_example"; // String | The unique bucketName of the Bucket. /n The bucket bucketName can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, and dashes. /nA bucket bucketName must start with a lowercase letter and cannot terminate with a dash
+String name = "name_example"; // String | The unique name of the Bucket. /n The name of bucket can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, and dashes. /nA bucket's name must start with a lowercase letter and cannot terminate with a dash
-String owner = "GROUP:public-objects"; // String | The bucketName of the user that will own the Bucket try {
+String owner = "GROUP:public-objects"; // String | The name of the user that will own the Bucket try {
     BucketMetadata result = apiInstance.createUsingPOST(sessionID, name, owner);
     System.out.println(result);